grapeot/blog/content/openclaw-en.md

 Tags: English, Agentic AI, Review
 Slug: openclaw-en
 Translation: openclaw.html
+Summary: Analyzing why OpenClaw democratized Agentic AI through chat interfaces, its trade-offs in memory and security, and how to build a better system using OpenCode with file-based memory.
 ---

 OpenClaw went absolutely viral at the end of January 2026.
 Social media was flooded with configuration guides, and cloud service providers rushed to launch one-click deployments, terrified of missing the hype train.
 Meanwhile, it felt like performance art was happening everywhere: the project changed its name three times in one week—from ClawdBot to MoltBot to OpenClaw.
 In the process of rebranding, their handle was even hijacked by a token called $CLAWD that scammed people out of $16 million.
 Security vulnerabilities were popping up left and right, too: 12% of third-party skills contained malicious code, and plenty of people exposed their consoles to the public internet without even setting a password.
 For a while, the whole space was just a mess of contradictory noise, leaving everyone confused: Should I install this thing?
 What am I missing if I don't?
 What are the risks?
 Is this the next productivity revolution, or just another toy that will be forgotten in two weeks?